 Please note that if your personal information is shared with third parties, they may have different retention policies.
 Fraud prevention agencies can hold your personal data for different periods of time; if you are considered to pose a fraud or money laundering risk, note that your data can be held by them for up to six years.

-After termination of your loan contract, we may continue to use anonymised data (which does not identify individuals) which is aggregated with anonymised data of other individuals.
-We use this aggregated anonymised data for data analysis, profiling and research purposes, for example to gain insights about our customers.
+After termination of your contract, we may continue to use aggregated anonymised data for data analysis, profiling and research purposes, for example to gain insights about our customers.
+Aggregated anonymised data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.

-Provide to credit reference agencies about you, your financial associates (individuals you have made a joint application with or are otherwise linked to your credit history) and your business (if you have one) may be provided to other organisations.
+We may provide information to other organisations about you, your financial associates (individuals you have made a joint application with or are otherwise linked to your credit history) and your business (if you have one).
 This information is used by them and us to:

 We also have processes and systems that protect our customers and ourselves against fraud and other crime.
 We will share your personal information with fraud prevention agencies and government agencies in order to help us to identify instances of fraud and trace those responsible.
 If false or inaccurate information is provided and fraud is identified, details of this fraud will be passed to these agencies.
 Law enforcement agencies may access and use this information.